 - ulceration may or may not be present

 - symptoms are worse at night

-Madeleine is a natural health consultant, specializing in homeopathy.
+Author: Madeleine is a natural health consultant, specializing in homeopathy.
 She treats both people and animals.
 She is as passionate about natural, wholesome food as she is about a natural approach to health.
-She writes weekly ezines about how to achieve natural good health with simple, home prescribing and diet.
+Madeleine writes weekly ezines about how to achieve natural good health with simple, home prescribing and diet.
 Madeleine has been writing on natural health and homeopathy since 1997.
-Her hobbies include being with animals, being in nature, self development, empowering others.
+Her hobbies include being with animals, being in nature, self-development, empowering others.
 She likes to be able to laugh at herself.

 Enjoyed this article?
 Here are three more you might find helpful:

 This article has been updated from a previously published version.